FreshCrispyBacon/ADS-2/README.md

 There were two projects we worked on.
 The first project is Foodboost, and the second project is Vision (IV-Infra).
 I will cover both of them seperately here.

 ##  <a id="the-project-foodboost"></a>Foodboost
-The goal of Project Foodboost was to develop a recommendation system that helps users adopt healthier eating habits.
-Since the concept of "healthy" can be subjective, our approach was to gradually introduce more nutritious options over an extended period of time, recognizing that eating well is a long-term lifestyle change, not a temporary trend.
+The overarching objective of the Foodboost project was to develop a recipe prediction model.
+We elected to utilize the Nutri score, a system devised in France that is gradually being adopted in the Netherlands to raise awareness of food nutrition.
+Our aim was to predict recipes that gradually incorporate healthier ingredients, allowing users of our model to gradually adjust to healthier eating habits without drastic changes.
+We believe that this approach makes it more feasible for individuals to maintain a healthier lifestyle in the long term.

 For this goal, we set the following research questions:
 1. How can we predict a healthier diet for someone based on their previous recipes?